jdyeakel/Lego/manuscript/anime_descrip.md

 > If one thing 'needs' something else it is no longer useful
 > Succession vs. colonization
 > Co-occurrance patterns - mechanistic - check out Cazelles et al. Ecography 2016 & Theoretical Ecology 2015 & Gravel Plos One 2011
+> Take-home message with a few key figures(!!!)

 ## Outline of first paper
 * Describe pairwise directed interaction paradigm
+  * Hypergraphs + multi-layer graph
+  * Launch from what is done - what does this bring to the table?
+  * Biogeography models where species interactions are ignored - here we consider them
+  * This is community assembly + ecosystem development (through objects)
+* Example interactions for all types
+* Empirical Networks
+  * Translating multi-layer ecological networks to the ANIMe paradigm
+  * Examples
+    * Kefi intertidal
+    * Bats (Mathias)
+    * Mason Porter's review
+    * Paulo has one (ant-plant multilayer nets)
+    * Jeff Ollerton 2006 book by Waser about Pollination (mutualism examples)
 * Species packing with only trophic interaction and how the 'n' 'm'
   * Variance in time and variance over runs for the same interaction matrix
   * Distribution of pairwise similarities compared to a) random draws from template or b) system with trophic interactions only